vmsyadav/maven-/README.md

 # maven-project
-maven is a Build tool where u will give GAV values for every build
+nklsalmaven is a Build tool where u will give GAV values for every build